Vertical AI Agents: 7 Use Cases That Work in 2025

 7 Use Cases for Vertical AI Agents

 The rise of vertical AI agents shows how specialized AI systems designed for specific industries outperform general-purpose tools.
 These agentic AI solutions integrate directly into workflows and automate complete processes with industry expertise.
-Here are seven areas where vertical AI could deliver or is already delivering results.
+Here are seven areas where vertical AI is already delivering results.

 1. Sales Intelligence Agents